IPS-Eye-White

 Anyone who does any less than this is not interested in the truth.

 But, since this method takes much more time, study, and effort, most believers are content with allowing a verse to be wrested from it's context, and used to convey whatever meaning the speaker/author wishes it to convey.
 After all why would anyone start an in-depth study of the Word of God, when a 10 minute "sound bite" makes it so easy.
 Unfortunately, this has contributed to numerous believers being led off the narrow path.
-For more details see Context is CRUCIAL - part three of The Four Most Dangerous Mistakes Any Christian Can Make.
+For more details see Context is CRUCIAL - part three of The Four Most Dangerous Mistakes A Christian Can Make.

 The Jews of Jesus' day were not strangers to the Hebrew Scriptures.
 In fact many of them committed large sections of the Torah to memory - a practice that (as I understand it) the rabbis advocated.